Sequential-Parallel Duality in Prefix Scannable Models: Introduction

 A body of research in neural sequence modeling has focused on developing architectures that address the primary shortcomings of transformers.
 In particular, recent years have seen the introduction of diverse models that target the inference time complexity problem.
 In these models, the inference compute requirement is linear in time and constant in memory, just like in classic RNNs, while retaining transformer-like parallelizability during training.
-Such models include \textit{element-wise recurrent models}, which are derived by simplifying either fully recurrent neural networks \citep{hochreiter1997long} (e.g.\ Quasi RNNs \citep{Bradbury17} or SRU \citep{LeiZWDA18}; see also \citep{QinYZ23,indRNN, BalduzziG16, Mozer89}) or linear time-invariant dynamical systems (e.g.\ Mamba \citep{gu2023mamba})---at the cost of sacrificing expressivity \citep{MerrillWGSSY20,grazzi2024unlocking}.
-Another model family has been derived from \textit{linear transformers} \citep{katharopoulos2020transformers,schmidhuber1992learning}, including GLA \citep{YangWSPK24}, mLSTM in xLSTM \citep{beck2024xlstm}, Mamba2 \citep{DaoG24}, DeltaNet \citep{schlag2021linear,yang2024parallelizing}, RetNet \citep{sun2023retentive}; see also \citep{peng2021random}).
+Such models include \textit{element-wise recurrent models}, which are derived by simplifying either fully recurrent neural networks \citep{hochreiter1997long} (e.g.\ Quasi RNNs \citep{Bradbury17} or SRU \citep{LeiZWDA18}; see also \citep{QinYZ23,indRNN, BalduzziG16, Mozer89} or linear time-invariant dynamical systems (e.g.\ Mamba \citep{gu2023mamba})---at the cost of sacrificing expressivity \citep{MerrillWGSSY20,grazzi2024unlocking}.
+Another model family has been derived from \textit{linear transformers} \citep{katharopoulos2020transformers} and \textit{fast weight programmers} \citep{schmidhuber1992learning,irie2021going}, including Gated Random Feature Attention \citep{peng2021random}, DeltaNet \citep{schlag2021linear,yang2024parallelizing}, RetNet \citep{sun2023retentive}, GLA \citep{YangWSPK24}, mLSTM in xLSTM \citep{beck2024xlstm}, Mamba2 \citep{DaoG24}, , and versions of RWKV \citep{peng2025rwkv7gooseexpressivedynamic}.\looseness=-1 Finally, concurrent work by \cite{guo2025loglinearattention} develop "log linear attention": a linear attention-style mechanism with $log(N)$ memory that can be applied to linear attention style mechanisms with structured memory and an efficient chunkwise-parallel primitive.

-These models share the fundamental property of \textit{sequential-parallel duality} (SPD)---training is parallelizable over sequence elements, while inference is sequential (and its inference time complexity is linear).
+These models share the fundamental property of \textit{sequential-parallel duality} (SPD)---training is parallelizable over sequence elements, while inference is sequential and its inference time complexity is linear.
 This raises a natural question: \textit{What is the class of neural sequence models that can be evaluated in parallel in nearly constant depth, and sequentially in nearly constant space?}